 The creative process endures multiple changes on the way to the final product.
 Such was the case with my wonderful client, Frances Castelli, whose final book title is The Kitchen Alchemist: How I Became My Own Food Scientist So My Kids Could Thrive with Anaphylactic Food Allergies.
 Together, we decided that this most accurately reflects the content and spirit of her book, which will include 30 mouth-watering, allergy-free recipes.
-We’re in the process of deciding on the 30 that will make the cut, along with writing and editing the first half of the book, set for release in August.
+We’re in the process of deciding on the 30 that will make the cut, along with writing and editing the first half of the book, set for release in the fall of 2018.

 In the meantime, Frances shares enticing photos of her exceptional culinary creations and valuable information on food allergies on her social media sites.
 Follow her on Twitter @KitchenAlchemBK and like her Facebook Page, The Kitchen Alchemist to stay informed and entertained.

 I’ll post updates here as we get closer to the release date.

 When I remember the things I’m most grateful for, at the top of the list is my upbringing in a loving, stable home with two upstanding, involved parents.
 My four siblings and I were raised with solid, traditional values, along with a very clear sense of right versus wrong.
 And yes, a lot of fun in the form of family gatherings, events, friendships and the security of knowing our parents cared about our lives.
 My mom especially was happily involved in school activities, homework and extracurricular things like dance and piano lessons, sports (my brothers played baseball, football and wrestled) and ensuring that we were exposed not only to Eagles, Phillies, Flyers and Sixers games but also culture, history and conservative political activism.

 Given the state of our current self-absorbed culture, I am eternally thankful for being the product of two people who were not only loving but generous with their time.